StaffanHynge/Staffan-Hynges-Quiz/README.md

 # Popcorn | Trivia

-Popcorn|Trivia is multiple choice quiz about music, movies and entertintment <br>
+Popcorn|Trivia is multiple choice quiz about music, movies and entertintment.

-Enjoy and good luck
+The game provides you with 11 different questions and we want you to compete with yourself and your friends.
+So bring your friends and enjoy your time. <br>

+The site contains of a header, a quizsection and a footer.
+It gives the user a scoreboard of correct and wrong answers, a highlight function of the selected answer and a colorchange in the background if the answer is correct or wrong.

+The quiz is quick, easy and if you want to beat your last score, just restart the game.
+Good luck.

 <img src="images/screens.png" alt="picture of the page on different screensizes">